Video from Ryan Reeves

 "We continue the lecture on J.R.R.
 Tolkien's book The Silmarillion.
 Since Tolkien was Catholic, we examine possible biblical and theological themes in Silmarillion.
 None of this is allegory (Tolkien hates allegory) but rather exploring how Silmarillion echoes these themes.
 For the best books on Tolkien and his background check these out: Tom Shippey's biography: http://amzn.to/2dChoJu

 The Road to Middle Earth: http://amzn.to/2dCikOb

-Ryan M. Reeves (PhD Cambridge) is Associate Professor of Historical Theology at Gordon-Conwell Theological Seminary." from video introduction.
+Ryan M. Reeves (PhD Cambridge) is Associate Professor of Historical Theology at Gordon-Conwell Theological Seminary." from the video introduction.

 "The Silmarillion is the history of the War of the Exiled Elves against the Enemy, which all takes place in the North-west of the world (Middle-earth).
 Several tales of victory and tragedy are caught up in it; but it ends with catastrophe, and the passing of the Ancient World"― J.R.R.
 Tolkien in Letter 131 to Milton Waldman

 The Silmarillion is a book which is a collection of J.R.R.
 Tolkien's works, edited and published posthumously by his son Christopher Tolkien, with assistance from fantasy fiction writer Guy Gavriel Kay.
 It covers the history of the world of Arda from the birth of Eä to the end of the Third Age.
 The bulk of the book consists of the Quenta Silmarillion, which is mainly concerned with the deeds of the Noldor and the tales of the First Age of Middle-earth.." from The Tolkien Gateway